meshplay/meshplay/docs/pages/reference/meshplayctl/meshplayctl-perf-apply.md

 If the profile already exists, the test will be run overriding the values with the ones provided in the configuration file
 <pre class='codeblock-pre'>
 <div class='codeblock'>
-mesheryctl perf apply meshery-profile -f path/to/perf-config.yaml
+meshplayctl perf apply meshplay-profile -f path/to/perf-config.yaml

 </div>
 </pre>